aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 In order to cause the knockout effect, a dodgeball must be live.

 A. To be live, a dodgeball must:

 i.
 Either be thrown, kicked, or otherwise intentionally propelled by a beater or be intentionally dropped by a beater when not required to be dropped by a rule.

 ii.
-Must not have been in contact with an opponent at the moment it was released, or otherwise finished being propelled. iii.
+Must not have been in contact with an opponent at the moment it was released, or otherwise finished being propelled.

+iii.
 Must not have touched the ground or any hoop base, become out-of-bounds, or been caught.

 a.
-In these cases, the dodgeball is live until the action indicated has occurred. iv.
-Must not have been stripped by an opponent’s body, another dodgeball, or the Quadball.
+In these cases, the dodgeball is live until the action indicated has occurred.

+iv.
+Must not have been stripped by an opponent's body, another dodgeball, or the Quadball.

 B. Any dodgeball that is not live is considered dead.

 ### 5.2.3.
 Held Dodgeballs